MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 **Megaphone enabled:** Host voice is amplified to all participants in the Host's room only.

 **Disabled:** Host voice is not amplified.
-Only participants close to the host will hear the host.

 :::image type="content" source="../media/mesh-event-producer-guide/Event-production-megaphone-button.png" alt-text="Megaphone button in host panel":::

 #### Broadcast

-Use broadcast anytime you wish to be seen/heard by your whole audience.
+Use broadcast anytime you wish to be seen or heard by your whole audience in all rooms.
 Broadcasted avatars are visually distinguished by a purple-rings effect applied to their avatar.

 **Enabled:** Host avatar and voice are broadcast to all rooms in the event.